ptrcksn/BINDER/README.md

 `?BINDER::binder`); two of these arguments have no default values and require user-defined values: `proxy_regulon` and `expression`.

-`proxy_regulon` requires a data structure of class `data.frame` where each row is of the variables:
+`proxy_regulon` requires a data structure of class `data.frame` with the following columns:

 \[`regulator` `target_candidate` `ortholog_module_status` `ME` `PE`\]